Blood Runs Grey

 Alissa cocked her head to the side, one hand edging towards her sword.
 “Let me guess- either under a man's cock or his bootheel?” she asked as she drew her new katana.

-“Oh no, I need it both ways and those three women did is admirably- with a little instruction, of course,” he replied, taunting her, but Alissa just laughed and parried his first thrust as the fight began in earnest.
+“Oh, I want it both ways and those three women did so admirably- with a little instruction, of course,” he replied, taunting her, but Alissa just laughed and parried his first thrust as the fight began in earnest.

 Derrick Brody tried to duck out of the way of the bullets whining by his head as they crisscrossed the vacant lot.
-He'd been temporarily assigned to Alisé MacKenzie as she'd been here in Chicago after his Potential had been killed in the gang violence.
-Now here she was trying to dodge bullets from the compatriots of the late James Mathison.Oh dear, and she's coming this way!
-They didn't cover what to do if the Immortal you're watching catches you.
+He'd been temporarily assigned to Alisé MacKenzie after his Potential had been killed in the gang violence, since she'd been here in Chicago as well.
+Now, here she was trying to dodge bullets from the compatriots of the late James Mathison.Oh dear, and she's coming this way!
+They didn't cover what to do if the Immortal you're watching catches you!
 How am I supposed to deal with this?

 he thought in a panic as Alissa, hair awry and clothing torn, crept towards him, still weakened from the Quickening.